The Best Ideas to Honor Your Angel Baby

 “ Sometimes you’ll put up a good fight and lose.
 Sometimes you’ll hold on really hard and realize there is no choice but to let go.
 Acceptance is a small, quiet room.”Cheryl Strayed

-In my last post, I shared about my three miscarriages, and how I got through the subsequent pregnancies.
-Today, I’d like to share what many that lose a baby need most.
+Today, I’m sharing what many that lose a baby need most.
 A way to honor and remember them.

 How I Honored My Miscarriages